Skip to main content

 4.1 Prohibition

-The possession, wearing, carrying, transporting, or use of a Weapon is strictly forbidden on University-owned or -controlled premises, including vehicles parked on such premises.
+a.
+The possession, wearing, carrying, transporting, or use of a Weapon is prohibited on University-owned or -controlled premises, including vehicles parked on such premises.
 This prohibition extends to any person with a government-issued permit or license.
 Violation of this policy may result in the following sanctions or disciplinary action:

 • Exclusion or expulsion, in the case of students; or